HMS Owen Glendower: South America

-Owen Glendower rounded Cape Horn despite bad weather and arrived in Valparaiso on 22 January 1821.
+Owen Glendower rounded Cape Horn despite bad weather and arrived in Valparaíso on 22 January 1821.
 Spencer was under orders to find Captain William Henry Shirreff of Andromache, who was a close friend of Lord Cochrane.
 (Cochrane was commander of the insurgent Chilean Navy in the fight for Chile's independence form Spain).
 Shirreff had ignored three previous recall messages and Spencer's orders were to arrest Shirreff if he continue to prove recalcitrant.
 The reason behind the recall was that Spain had complained that Shirreff had not maintained a strict neutrality.
-Hardy, in Creole, joined Spencer at Valparaiso.
+Hardy, in Creole, joined Spencer at Valparaíso.
 Spencer found Andromache off Peru and Shirreff agreed, without a fuss, to return to Britain.